logo

 Your rider’s BAV (Benefit Account Value) is NOT the same as the annuity’s Accumulated Value.
 The Accumulated Value is available for withdrawal and is used to determine the Cash Surrender Value of your fixed-indexed annuity.
 On the other hand, think of the BAV as a value that is used just to calculate your Lifetime Income Withdrawal amount.
 This value has no cash value or surrender value and cannot be withdrawn in a lump sum.

 However, A withdrawal from your Accumulated Value will reduce the rider’s BAV (and thus the amount of future Lifetime Income Withdrawals) proportionally.
-For example, withdrawing 10 percent from your Accumulated Value will reduce your BAV by 10 percent, too.
+For example, withdrawing 10 percent from your Accumulated Value will also reduce your BAV by 10 percent.

 The Benefit Account Value is calculated as follows: